EllarBooher/EllarBooher.github.io/src/webgpu/sky-sea/README.md

 The per-wave complex-valued amplitude $\tilde{h}(\vec k,t)$, analogous to the real-valued $A$, is calculated from empirically derived ocean spectrum models such as JONSWAP.
 See Tessendorf and Gamper's papers (cited earlier) for more discussion, since there is a lot of freedom for what to use depending on which ocean conditions you wish to accurately portray.
 One important criteria is that $\tilde{h}$ is [Hermitian](https://en.wikipedia.org/wiki/Hermitian_function), which results in the Fourier transform being real-valued.
 In the end, we compute these amplitudes with a mixture of random noise and parameters such as wind speed, wind fetch, simulation time, and others.

 We also use three cascades to divide the ocean spectrum and generate three displacement maps at different world-space scales.
 This allows us to capture detail across multiple scales, since for good performance the grid size of the ocean spectrum must be quite small.
 We chose 512 by 512 waves for each cascade, with scales of 200, 50, and 10 meters.
-This is $512 * 512 * 3 = 786432$ unique waves in total, although many are low contribution.
+This is $512 \cdot 512 \cdot 3 = 786432$ unique waves in total, although many are low contribution.
 This leads to a spatial and wavelength sample rate of $10 / 512 \approx 0.02$ meters, which is roughly two centimeters.
 This is the approximate boundary at which gravity waves become capillary waves and surface tension becomes the dominating force.
 The models we use rely on the fact that gravity dominates for larger wavelengths, and do not sufficiently account for surface tension.

 Next, surface normals are needed for shading.
 We calculate these from the gradients of the displacement, instead of using a numerical method like finite differences.
 We compute the tangent, bitangent, and normal from the final displaced ocean surface vertex position $\vec D(\vec r,t)$ as follows: